KMMOrganisation/ParliQ/README.md

 ## Usage

+1. **Start with Examples**: Click example chips for common topics or type your own question
-1. **Ask Questions**: Type natural language questions about UK politics
+2. **Ask Questions**: Type natural language questions about UK Parliament and politics
+3. **Explore Further**: Use follow-up suggestion chips to dive deeper into topics
-2. **View Citations**: Click citation links to jump to specific YouTube timestamps
+4. **View Citations**: Click citation links to jump to specific YouTube timestamps with sentence-level precision
-3. **Export Data**: Download the knowledge graph as Turtle format
+5. **Export Data**: Download the knowledge graph as Turtle format
-4. **Clear History**: Reset the conversation at any time
+6. **Clear History**: Reset the conversation at any time

+### User Interface Features

+- **Intro Greeting**: When starting fresh, ParliQ introduces itself and explains its capabilities
+- **Example Chips**: Quick-start buttons for Education, NHS/Healthcare, Homelessness, and World Politics
+- **Follow-up Suggestions**: After each response, get 3-5 contextual suggestions for related questions
+- **Disclaimer Banner**: Always-visible notice about the tool's scope and limitations
+- **Guardrails**: Questions about legal advice or voting guidance are politely redirected to official resources
+- **Mobile Friendly**: Horizontal scrolling chips, sticky input, and optimized touch targets

 ### Example Questions

+- "What are the latest discussions about education policy in Parliament?"
-- "What has been said about the NHS recently?"
+- "What has been said about NHS and healthcare in recent parliamentary debates?"
-- "Which MPs have spoken about climate change?"
+- "What are MPs saying about homelessness and housing policy?"
-- "What are Labour's positions on taxation?"
+- "What are the recent parliamentary discussions about international relations?"
-- "Show me quotes about housing policy"
-- "What did Boris Johnson say about Brexit?"
+- "What do different political parties say about climate change?"

 ## Accessibility Features